BLuef0x27/rnpt-2day/content/introduction/access-the-lab/_index.md

 1. Open the Hyper-V Manager using the shortcut on your Desktop
 2. Highlight all of the VMs, right+click and select *Start*

+*Corection!*
+First start **Einstein-dc01**, wait 20 seconds or so, then start the remaining four VMs.